The director behind the intimate, NSFW gay indie film talks titillation and sexuality.

 On paper I Want Your Love, a film backed by porno dollars and bursting (or rather, pulsating) with genuine sex scenes, is unlikely to attract attention beyond those with a penchant for blue cinema and a ready supply of lube and tissues.
-But according to its director Travis Mathews, the film (which screens for the first time ever this April 12 to launch the 2012 edition of London’s alternative queer film festival Fringe!) is far more than a series of steamy scenes threaded together by a laboured and unfulfilling narrative.
+But according to its director Travis Mathews, the film is far more than a series of steamy scenes threaded together by a laboured and unfulfilling narrative.
 “I wanted to show sex in a way that isn’t necessarily for titillation, but for story and character,” he says.

 But wait, isn’t this project funded by Nakedsword.com?
 (Need we underline the fact this link is super, super NSFW?).
 Well, yes.